tbarlow12/tbarlow12.github.io/content/blog/posts/tasks.md

 `Things I'd like to do` - Often times, a task will come to mind that is neither urgent nor super important, but things that would be nice to have done at some point.
 For example, right now in this list, I have tasks for several blog posts I'd like to write, one for reorganizing my workout playlist and another to start digitizing some of my journals.

-To make sure these categories are not lost as the tasks move through the different lists, I have [Butler](https://help.trello.com/article/1198-an-intro-to-butler) policies (once again, you'll read more about this later... stop trying to jump ahead) that automatically apply the appropriate label to cards as they are moved into the list.
+To make sure these categories are not lost as the tasks move through the different lists, I have [Butler](https://help.trello.com/article/1198-an-intro-to-butler) actions (once again, you'll read more about this later... stop trying to jump ahead) that automatically apply the appropriate label to cards as they are moved into the list.
 This gives me the capability of filtering my entire board to see only tasks with that label, even if they are no longer in their categorical list.
 For example, when I'm at work, it's nice to see tasks that I'm doing `This Week` or `Today` without having to scan through the other tasks in those lists.

 ## Capturing Tools